 CONCERTA® once daily minimizes the fluctuations between peak and trough concentrations associated with immediate-release methylphenidate three times daily (see Figure 1).
 The relative bioavailability of CONCERTA® once daily and methylphenidate three times daily in adults is comparable.

-following a single dose of CONCERTA® 18 mg once daily and immediate-release
+36 adults, following a single dose of CONCERTA® 18 mg once

-methylphenidate 5 mg three times daily administered every 4 hours
+daily and immediate-release methylphenidate 5 mg three times daily administered